ibm-cloud-docs/watsonxdata/optm_jdbc_query.md

 ## How to fix it
 {: #jdbc_metadata_optimization3}

-To improve performance, always specify filters in your metadata queries:
+Specify filters in your metadata queries and configure metastore caching to improve performance:

 ### Always specify schema filters
 {: #jdbc_metadata_optimization4}